Seasonal botanicals

 early awakening.

-Harvested with restraint
+Harvested with restraint.

-continues to flush and
+So each plant continues to flush

-flower in future seasons.
+and flower in future seasons.

 Oemleria / Indian Plum